trohit/ml/LLM/README.md

 - can generate songs, fill in the blanks, complete sentences, classify reviews as good | bad
 - describe pics, add captions to text
 - can reduce dev cost and reduce monotonous tasks
+- Examples of tools using NLP / LLM : DALL-E, Stable Diffusion, Midjourney
 ## History
 ![image](https://github.com/trohit/ml/assets/466385/c4018d1e-3ffc-4b70-a78c-2f40a036258a)
 - NLP superset of (Language Models which is a superset of (LLM) ) )